HTY2003/smplboards-TCS3530/README.md

 ### Structs

-Additionally, the library uses structs to organize groups of data to be passed into or modified by functions, each listed below:
+The library uses structs to organize groups of data to be passed into or modified by functions, each listed below:

 * `TCS3530_config`: Sensor configuration
   * `TCS3530_trigger_mode trigger_mode`: Amount of time represented as 1 wait time step (see `TCS3530_trigger_mode` enum for options).